Map Delivery for Automated Driving

 TomTom AutoStream enables vehicles to build a horizon for the road ahead by automatically streaming the latest map data from the TomTom cloud.
 AutoStream comes as a full solution, including an on-board software component with smart logic, which significantly simplifies and shortens development time for companies building autonomous driving systems.
 TomTom AutoStream is designed in a flexible way, allowing customers to customize the map data stream based on criteria such as sensor configuration and horizon length.
-It can stream the TomTom ADAS Map, HD Map, and Live data such as dynamic speed limits and traffic information.
 This flexibility allows customers to use AutoStream to power lower automation functions, as well as higher automation functions.

 Bringing Better ADAS to Market Faster

 Customers using AutoStream don’t have to worry about using the latest map and map formats; instead, AutoStream provides a map access API and ensures the ADAS/AD system always has the latest map data to power advanced driving applications, ultimately enhancing driver safety.